Henry H. Wells

-Henry Horatio Wells (September 17, 1823 – February 12, 1900), a Michigan lawyer and Union Army officer in the American Civil War, succeeded Francis Harrison Pierpont as the appointed provisional governor of Virginia from 1868 to 1869 during Reconstruction.
-A Radical Republican labeled a carpetbagger, Wells was defeated for election in 1869 by Gilbert C. Walker, who also became his appointed successor.
+Henry Horatio Wells (September 17, 1823 – February 12, 1900) was an American lawyer and Union Army officer in the American Civil War, succeeded Francis Harrison Pierpont as the appointed provisional governor of Virginia from 1868 to 1869 during Reconstruction.
+A Radical Republican labelled a carpetbagger, Wells was defeated for election in 1869 by Gilbert C. Walker, who also became his appointed successor.
 Wells then served as U.S. Attorney for Virginia and later for the District of Columbia.

 Early and family life

-Henry Wells was born in Rochester, New York and raised in Detroit, Michigan.
-He attended Romeo Academy, then read law with Theodore Romeyn.
+Henry Wells was born in Rochester, New York, and raised in Detroit, Michigan.
+He attended Romeo Academy and studied law with Theodore Romeyn.

-In 1848 Wells married Millicent Hunt of Detroit, with whom he had a son and a daughter before she died after giving birth to that short-lived daughter in 1852.
+In 1848, Wells married Millicent Hunt of Detroit, with whom he had a son and a daughter before she died after giving birth to that short-lived daughter in 1852.
 In 1854, Wells married Phoebe Higby, and they had a daughter.

 Michigan legal and political career

 Wells was admitted to the Michigan bar circa 1846.
 In his private legal practice, Wells defended men accused of assisting fugitive slaves.

 Wells joined the new Republican Party and ran for office.
 Voters later elected Wells to the Michigan House of Representatives.
 He served one term (1854–1856) and advocated temperance, free public schools, abolition of slavery, and extending civil and political rights to African Americans.